POLIMIGreenISE/green-awareConstraintGenerator/README.md

 ## Folders

 - Components: Logical units in charge of different tasks inside the tool
+- Input Files: Contains the inputs files needed for this tool
-- Files: Contains the inputs and outputs generated from this tool
+- Output Files: Contains the outputs generated from this tool
 - Images: Graphical assets used for this readme.

 ## Terminology